Michael Mallory: Mystery writing

 Mallory also writes murder mysteries, often featuring "Amelia Watson", the second (and previously unheralded) wife of Dr. Watson of Sherlock Holmes fame.
 Five volumes of Amelia Watson stories have appeared to date: the 2000 collection The Adventures of the Second Mrs. Watson, the 2004 novel Murder in the Bath, a second collection, The Exploits of the Second Mrs. Watson, published in 2008, a novel The Stratford Conspiracy, published in 2012, and a third collection, The Other Mrs. Watson, published in 2016 in England.
 A second series featuring Hollywood-based detective Dave Beauchamp began in 2013 with the novel Kill the Mother!.
 The most recent Dave Beauchamp adventure is Dig That Crazy Sphinx!, published in 2022.
-Mallory has written more than 150 short stories for adults and children, including a series of mysteries starring an eleven-year-old sleuth named "Scotty," which appeared periodically in the Los Angeles Times.
+Mallory has written more than 190 short stories for adults and children, including a series of mysteries starring an eleven-year-old sleuth named "Scotty," which appeared periodically in the Los Angeles Times.
 He was the creator and co-editor (with Lisa Seidman and Rochelle Krich) of the mystery anthology Murder on Sunset Boulevard, which was published through the auspices of the Los Angeles chapter of the national organization, Sisters in Crime, and also co-edited (with Harley Jane Kozak and Nathan Walpow) its follow-up, LAndmarked for Murder.
-He was among the first recipients of a Derringer Award, winning in 1998 for Best Flash (short-short) Mystery Story, and his story "The Beast of Guangming Peak" was listed as a "Distinguished Mystery Story of 2004" in the book "The Best American Mystery Stories, 2005," edited by Joyce Carol Oates and Otto Penzler.
-He has been listed in subsequent "Best American Mystery Stories" volumes, in 2014 and 2018.
+He was among the first recipients of a Derringer Award, winning in 1998 for Best Flash (short-short) Mystery Story, and his story "What the Cat Dragged In" was included in The Mysterious Bookshop Presents the Best American Mystery Stories, 2023, edited by Amor Towles and Otto Penzler.
 He has been nominated for a Pushcart Prize three times, for both fiction and nonfiction.

 Horror writing

 Mallory has written horror stories for both young readers and adults.
 His novella Night Shocker was published in 1997 by Baronet Books as part of their "FrightTime" series, a string of books along the lines of the then-popular Goosebumps series.
 He contributed more short horror tales for kids for the "Chiller" page of the website MysteryNet.com.
 In 2012, he came out with his first horror novel for adults, The Mural, which is published by Borgo Press.
+A second horror thriller, The Book of Diagom was published under the pseudonym Gordon Turcott, but Mallory retained his original byline for The Ambulance.

 Journalism

-Mallory has written more than 600 magazine, newspaper, and online articles about film, animation, and pop culture, for publications such as The Los Angeles Times, Variety, The Hollywood Reporter, Animation Magazine, Mystery Scene, and scores of others.
+Mallory has written more than 650 magazine, newspaper, and online articles about film, animation, and pop culture, for publications such as The Los Angeles Times, Variety, The Hollywood Reporter, Animation Magazine, Mystery Scene, and scores of others.